MarinaDataAnalyst/LinkedIn_Content_and_Engagement_Strategy_Analysis/README.md

 - **Contributions breakdown:**
   - **Project Lead (Myself):**
     - Refined a broad challenge into a focused 3-month plan
-    - Conducted all core analyses (cohort comparisons, statistical testing, Q–Q plots, bootstrap intervals)
+    - Conducted all core analyses (cohort comparisons, statistical testing, Q–Q plots, bootstrap intervals) - presented in 'analysis' folder.
     - Developed the content strategy, drafted and designed post templates, and produced the final copy
     - Created all presentations, led team discussions, and communicated results to the client
     - Oversaw performance monitoring, interpreted LinkedIn metrics, and documented insights
     - Coordinated team activities, maintained scope control, and ensured timely delivery
   - **Team Member:**
-    - Provided LinkedIn analytics in the form of an internal report using LinkedIn-generated charts
+    - Provided LinkedIn analytics in the Word doc. form of an internal report using LinkedIn-generated charts
     - Supported content creation by reviewing drafts and offering suggestions
-    - Contributed high-level observations on engagement trends
+    - Contributed observations on engagement trends using LinkedIn internal charts and analytics

 Despite different focus areas, both contributors played a role in delivering a clear, data-driven LinkedIn strategy with measurable improvements in engagement.
 I’m proud of how we turned an ambitious goal into concrete results within a tight timeframe, while fostering collaboration and maintaining project scope.